-In this paper, we present a deep learning-based approach addressing above challenges for uncompromised HR PCCT image reconstruction, in a few-view mode at halved dose and doubled speed relative to the commercial PCCT technology used in the current New Zealand clinical trial.
-We summarize the primary contributions as follows: \begin{itemize} \item We develop a deep learning-based reconstruction pipeline for volumetric spectral reconstruction of HR PCCT images at reduced dose.
-The pipeline is memory efficient for a single workstation following the strategy of constructing a shared low noise prior for all channels, then reconstructing channel-wise volumes with patch-based deep iterative refinement on the prior, followed by final texture tuning in a slice-wise manner leveraging inter-channel correlations; \item We demonstrate the potential of patch-based volumetric denoising combined with model-based iterative refinement framework in addressing the domain gap issues.
-We achieve consistently improved results on both phantom data and patient scans, which are acquired on different machines and with different protocols, using a fixed network trained on synthetic data, showing the effectiveness of deep iterative refinement technique; \item Our half-view PCCT reconstruction results are favored by radiologists over the proprietary reconstruction from the full-view dataset in terms of diagnostic image quality, suggesting the great potential of our methods in scenarios with scarcity of proper training data. \end{itemize} To the best of our knowledge, this is the first attempt at deep learning-based volumetric reconstruction for multi-channel PCCT imaging at such large volume, \emph{e.g.}, $1,200^3\times5$.
-This also represents the first one achieved superior diagnostic quality at half-dose with synthetic training data over full-dose clinical proprietary reconstruction in PCCT imaging.
+In this paper, we present a deep learning-based approach to address the aforementioned challenges in a few-view mode at a halved dose (using half the number of projections from the original full-dose scan, with ``half-view" and ``half-dose" used interchangeably hereafter unless explicitly noted) relative to the commercial PCCT technology used in the New Zealand clinical trial.
+We summarize our primary contributions as follows: \begin{itemize} \item We develop a deep learning-based reconstruction pipeline for volumetric HR PCCT reconstruction.
+The pipeline is memory-efficient on a single workstation, aided by a shared low noise prior for all channels, patch-based deep iterative refinement on channel-wise volume reconstruction, and texture tuning that leverages inter-channel correlations for full-channel slices; \item We demonstrate the potential in addressing the domain gap issues using our patch-based volumetric denoising combined with a model-based iterative refinement framework.
+With the proposed network trained on synthetic data, we consistently achieve excellent results on both phantom data and patient scans acquired on different machines with different protocols; \item Our half-view/half-dose PCCT reconstruction results are favored by radiologists over the proprietary reconstruction from the full-view dataset in terms of diagnostic image quality, suggesting a great potential for clinical translation to address data scarcity. \end{itemize} To the best of our knowledge, this is the first attempt at deep learning-based volumetric reconstruction for multi-channel HR PCCT, \emph{e.g.}, $1,200^3\times5$.
+This also represents the first study reporting superior diagnostic quality at half-dose with a deep network trained on synthetic data over full-dose clinical PCCT reconstruction.